sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-18. ### What are "key" props and what is the benefit of using them in arrays of elements?
+18. ### What is "key" prop and what is the benefit of using it in arrays of elements?

-    A `key` is a special string attribute you **should** include when creating arrays of elements. *Keys* help React identify which items have changed, are added, or are removed.
+    A `key` is a special string attribute you **should** include when creating arrays of elements. *Key* prop helps React identify which items have changed, are added, or are removed.

-    Most often we use IDs from our data as *keys*:
+    Most often we use ID from our data as *key*:

     ```jsx harmony
     const todoItems = todos.map((todo) =>